 On Academic-Practitioner Collaborations

-This project involved a Swedish coordination association, Swedish universities, and a UK research group.
+This project involved a Swedish coordination association, an Icelandic occupational rehabilitation organisation, a couple of Swedish universities, and a research group from a UK university.
 The collaboration was structured around knowledge transfer: academic expertise flowing into practitioner contexts.

 What I observed was a different dynamic.
 The academics had developed a tool (the Pathway Generator) in one context (Iceland) and wanted to extend it to another (Sweden).
 The practitioners wanted innovation and the legitimacy that comes with academic partnerships.
 The funders wanted "data-driven" approaches to public services.

-As far as I can tell, the UK academics had not assessed Swedish data conditions.
-The Swedish organisations hadn't interrogated what "federated learning" would require.
+The UK academics had not assessed Swedish data conditions.
+The Swedish organisations hadn't interrogated what "federated learning" would require, or even that do perform the most basic of data science one needs raw data, and a governance framework to support its collection and use.
 The universities facilitating the PhD hadn't verified that the industrial partner could support the research.
+Everyone else - I guess - assumed someone else had done the groundwork, or were quite happy to sustain the fiction for as long as possible.

-This is not malice.
+I'd like to think that none of this is malice.
 It's the structure of academic-practitioner collaborations in funding environments that reward ambition over feasibility.
 The incentives favour proposing bold things and figuring out the details later.
-By the time the details reveal impossibility, commitments have been made and face must be saved.
+By the time the details reveal impossibility, commitments have been made and face must be saved, those most responsible for the funding application or who were involved in crafting the proposal are also, generally, or so it seems, those most shielded from the effects of failure.

 On the PhD